Q:

 A:

-Butyric acid, also known as butanoic acid, is a short-chain fatty acid with significant industrial and biochemical importance.
-It is commonly used in the food, pharmaceutical, and chemical industries.
-Understanding the methods of preparation of butyric acid is crucial for optimizing its production, improving efficiency, and ensuring sustainability.
-In this article, we will discuss the various methods for preparing butyric acid, ranging from traditional chemical synthesis to modern biotechnological approaches.
+Butyric acid, also known as butanoic acid, is a short-chain fatty acid with signifiis able tot manufacturing and biochemical importance. it's frequently applied in the food, medical, and chemical industries.
+Understanding the methods of preparation of butyric acid is crucial to optimizing its production, improving efficiency, and ensuring sustainability.
+But In this article, we will discuss the various methods to preparing butyric acid, ranging from traditional chemical synthesis to modern biotechnological approaches.

 1. Chemical Synthesis of Butyric Acid